9 Experiments

 0.449 0.0209 21.5 <0.001 0.408 0.49

-This result suggests that receiving an incentive increases by 45 percentage points the probability of seeking one’s test result.
+This suggests that, on average, receiving a monetary incentive increases by 44.9 percentage points the probability of seeking one’s HIV test result.

 9.2 Factorial experiments